-Make arrangements to print and mail the Interim Draft, Draft and Final EIS to the CG-OES-2 approved distribution lists.
-The mailing of the Draft and Final EIS should take place concurrently with the submission of five bound copies to the EPA HQ office and should arrive at their destinations before the EPA's Notice of Availability appears in the Federal Register (one week after delivery to EPA HQ).
+The TPC will make arrangements to print and mail the Interim Draft, Draft and Final EIS to the CG-OES-2 approved distribution lists, as required.
+The mailing of the Draft and Final EIS should take place concurrently with the electronic submission to the EPA HQ office and should arrive at their destinations before the EPA's Notice of Availability appears in the Federal Register (one week after submittal to EPA HQ).
 A commercial carrier with tracking capability (e.g., FedEx, UPS, USPS,) should be used for all Federal and state government offices.
+Additionally, the TPC will:

-- Produce the documents on CD in an easy to read format.
-These CDs will be mailed to addressees who have requested them; and, - Prepare draft newspaper notices prior to all public scoping and public comment meeting(s)/license hearing(s) and, upon approval by CG-OES-2 project staff, make arrangements to publish newspaper notices in newspapers local to the meeting/hearing venues.
+- Produce the documents on digital media in an easy to read format.
+The digital media will be mailed to addressees who have requested them; - Prepare draft newspaper, social media, and other public notices prior to all public scoping and public comment meeting(s)/license hearing(s) and, upon approval by CG-OES-2 project staff, make arrangements to publish notices in newspapers local to the meeting/hearing venues.
 For cost purposes, assume at least three widely circulated newspapers in the local project area.
-Newspaper notices should not be placed in the classifieds or legal section and should be run twice within the two weeks prior to the meeting.
+Newspaper notices should not be placed in the classifieds or legal section and should be run at least twice within the two weeks prior to the meeting/hearing; and, - Prepare notices for non-English speakers (if identified in the LEP analysis) for inclusion in newspaper notices or by other means to ensure outreach to these communities.